Rated Excellent 4.8 out of 5

 1. Funds Entry Verification:

 Applicants must demonstrate that their funds have entered the country through authorized banking or financial institutions.
-The applicant may open a bank account in Argentina remotely with a local or international bank operating in the country, like BBVA, National Bank, Santander, etc.
+The applicant may open a bank account in Argentina with a local or international bank operating in the country like BBVA, National Bank, Santander, etc.

 1. Bank Statements:

-It is necessary to provide bank statements that clearly show a consistent active or passive income.
-This serves as evidence of financial stability.
+It is recommended to provide bank statements (overseas accounts are allowed) that show a balance of at least USD 24,000.
+This serves as evidence of financial stability and positively influences your application.

 1. Residential Address in Argentina:

-Applicants have to prove their address in Argentina and submit utility bills, rental agreements, certificates of ownership, etc. They may buy or rent property in Argentina for any amount.
+Applicants have to prove their address in Argentina and submit utility bills, rental agreement, certificate of ownership, etc. They may buy or rent property in Argentina of any amount.

 1. Employment Restrictions: